 In May of 2010 my friend Nina and I were enjoying some wine at a local restaurant when we spied upon the dessert menu a most intriguing item 'Hot Chocolate' thick molten chocolate served in a teapot with handmade marshmallows… we had no resistance and ordered it immediately.
 That was the first time I had tried a handmade marshmallow, it was delicious and I was curious.
 I got home, experimented and before long the Rose Cardamom marshmallow was born.
 I took some of these to a friends birthday party.
 They went down a treat and the hostess likened them to "swallowing God in velvet pants!"
 Who could argue with that, I knew was onto something.

 The next few months were spent developing new flavors and creating the brand and in September The Bang Candy Company was launched, an artisan marshmallow company specializing in candy for the discerning palette.
-Our marshmallows are crafted in small batches using the finest ingredients, no preservatives, no stabilizers, and no artificial colors or artificial flavors.
+Since then we have added many different products, our candies and syrups are crafted in small batches using the finest ingredients, no preservatives, no stabilizers, and no artificial colors or artificial flavors.

 Next came the syrups, a little something to enliven a glass of Prosecco or Champagne, beef up a vodka tonic, add a skip in the step of a martini or splash into some soda water for a refreshing bubbly drink.
 Today we make eight flavored syrups, including Ginger Rosemary, Habanero Lime, Strawberry Rhubarb and Lavender Mint.
 These versatile concoctions can be used in any comestible or libation your imagination can muster.
 Take a look at our recipe page and see some delicious concoctions our wonderful Bang Candy customers have come up with.